gbif/hp-gb32/programme.md

 Time: 09:00-17:00
 Venue: CSIRO offices

-*This meeting is open to GBIF node managers and node staff*
+*This meeting is open to GBIF node managers and node staff.*
+*More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*

 ### Monday, 16 October 2023

 **Nodes Training - Day 2**  (no virtual attendance)
 Time: 09:00-17:00
 Venue: CSIRO offices

 *This meeting is open to GBIF node managers and nodes staff*
+*More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*

 **Nodes Steering Group meeting**
 Time: 17:30-19:00